Alcyoneee7/Project.Elf.5/README.md

 # Project.Elf.5
 My Fifth Data Analyst Project.

-In this project, I scrap data from website and analyze it in excel.
-The result is in excel.
+In this project, I scrap data from website and analyze it in Excel.
+The result is in Excel.

 thats it.